sebastianconcept/tpe/README.md

 ## Further contributions and recommendations

 To make this processing engine more scalable, streaming the input via a networked service would be advisable.
 There are many options and protocols for that.
 If based on HTTP, [Axum](https://github.com/tokio-rs/axum) and [hyper](https://github.com/hyperium/hyper) are both based on the [Tokio](https://github.com/tokio-rs/tokio) runtime which is a great technical foundation for safe and efficient asynchronous and multithread code.
 Interestingly, Tokio can be tunned with different strategies on how it gets load and work distributed among cores.
-Measurments in the lab under different load scenarios and strategies would trigger many very interesting discussions among the system engineers scaling this.
+Measurements in the lab under different load scenarios and strategies would trigger many very interesting discussions among the system engineers scaling this.

 While that brings the efficiency and ability to take advantage of using multi-core CPUs it also carries some added complexity to make that safe.